daanishvir2609/rag_ai_agent/README.md

 | Tool Protocol | MCP (FastMCP) | Exposing tools as a server |
 | LLM Integration | LangChain | Connecting all components |
 | Language | Python 3.11/3.12 | Everything |

-EOF
-Output
-exit code 0
-Done

-You are out of free messages until 1:40 PM
-Keep working

-Claude is AI and ca